 Company Structure and Aggregation

 The most important aspect of the Portfolio File is the aggregation.
-The aggregation is modeled in the file in the column called DefaultParentId (for more complex structures where management and voting rights might not belong to the same entity, please see the article: Rapptr Aggregation Framework).
+The aggregation is modeled in the file in the columns called LegalParentID, VotingParentID and ManagementParentID (for detail on what the Management, Voting, and Legal structures represent, please see the article: Rapptr Aggregation Framework).
 This column dictates which assets/portfolios should aggregate up to which entities/managers.
 It is further used to model corporate structures.

 The setup uses PortfolioId to specify which entity a portfolio should aggregate up to, i.e. the parent of the portfolio.
 An example of the setup is displayed below:

 When uploading this file to Rapptr the aggregation structure will look like the following.

 It is important that the aggregation structure is set up correctly, as this determines at which level the disclosures will trigger.
 See the article: Rapptr Aggregation Framework for further details.